You can implement an RP as a pseudo black box,

 Now you can run this design through implementation to place and route the LUT1 buffers (and static logic, if not already placed and routed).

-0', which configures the LUT as a route-thru (output is 0).
-Setting this property to '
+0', which configures the LUT as an inverter (output is 0) which then ties off to

-1' configures the LUT as an inverter (output is 1).
-You might have to change the output value in some design situations.
+LUT as a route-thru (output is 1).
+You might have to change the output value in some design

 set_property HD.PARTPIN_TIEOFF 1 [get_pins <RP_cellName>/<output_pinName>]

-The graybox has no user logic (just the tool-inserted LUT1 buffers).
-The graybox bitstream contains information for these LUTs, as well as any static logic/routes that use resources inside the RP frames.
+The greybox has no user logic (just the tool-inserted LUT1 buffers).
+The greybox bitstream contains information for these LUTs, as well as any static logic/routes that use resources inside the RP frames.
 Static routes that pass through the region, including interface nets up to the partition pin nodes, exist within this region.
 Programming information for these signals is included in the black box programming bitstream.

-Use of grayboxes is an effective way to reduce the size of a full configuration
+Use of greyboxes is an effective way to reduce the size of a full configuration

-might also be enabled to reduce the size of BIT files.
-This option looks for repeated
+also be enabled to reduce the size of BIT files.
+This option looks for repeated configuration

 set_property BITSTREAM.GENERAL.COMPRESS TRUE [current_design]